mbloch/mapshaper/docs/reference.md

 For example, with a 1km buffer distance and the default `max-widening` value, an interior gap is filled if it is narrower than 5km and left open otherwise.

+`merge-islands` [polygons, with `fill-gaps`] Also bridge a small isolated island to a neighboring landmass when the gap between them is narrower than the buffer distance.
+By default such islands are left separate (only a landmass smaller than a disk of the mouth radius is treated as an island; gaps between larger landmasses, such as a river between two states, are filled either way).

 `geodesic` [projected data] Buffer using geodesic distances instead of projected planar distances.

 Common options: `name=` `+` `target=`